 Interested in hosting?
 Know someone who is?
 Wonderful.
 Please get in touch for more information!

-Conversations I Wish I Had has shown up in art galleries, art walks and private events, including Little Space Gallery in the Arts District of Los Angeles, pARTake Art Walk by The Lab in Orange County, San Francisco Decompression, and on the UC Santa Cruz campus.
+Conversations I Wish I Had has shown up in art galleries, a museum, art walks and private events and festivals, including Little Space Gallery in the Arts District of Los Angeles, pARTake Art Walk by The Lab in Orange County, The Museum of Art and History in Santa Cruz, Reimagine End of Life by OpenIdeo, San Francisco Decompression, and on the UC Santa Cruz campus.